 - New Zealand Mainland Status: Common throughout NZ

 - Conservation status: Endemic.
-Nationally critical
+Nationally critically endangered

 - Only about 200 remain throughout New Zealand.

-- Maori name: Hihi
+- Maori name: hihi

 - Conservation status: Endemic.
-Threatened, Nationally vulnerable
+Threatened, nationally vulnerable

 - New Zealand Mainland Status: Extinct, but re-introduced to a few protected mainland sites including Tiritiri Matangi

-- Maori name: Korimako
+- Maori name: korimako